mizztgc/infinitas-for-linux/README.md

 ### The game crashes after the KONAMI/e-amusement/BEMANI splash screens
 This issue is caused by gstreamer not having access to any H.264 plugins on your system.
 If you run Ubuntu or any of its derivatives like Linux Mint, make sure you install the third-party multimedia codecs if you didn't do so when first installing your OS.

-### Some songs have delayed keysounds
+### The keysounds in some songs are bugged/delayed/DistorteD/missing
-This is speculated to be due to a new audio container used for the newer beatmania IIDX versions since HEROIC VERSE.
+This is speculated to be due to a new audio container used for the newer beatmania IIDX versions starting with CANNON BALLERS and becoming the default for HEROIC VERSE and beyond.
 As of right now, there seems to be no fix for this.
-Unless you actively play the songs from Rootage and earlier, as well as the INFINITAS exclusive ones (which seem to also use the older audio container from my observations), this might be a deal breaker for you.
+Unless you actively play the songs from SINOBUZ and earlier or the INFINITAS exclusive ones (which seem to also use the older audio container from my observations), this might be a deal breaker for you.

 ### Some songs that use overlays crash the game
 As of right there, there is no fix for this, other than to disable the BGA in the advanced song options menu.